 The company currently has 10 robots in production, with plans to ramp up and expand what has been viewed as a successful implementation.

 The results of a supporting Peeriosity poll created using the iPollingTM technology provide additional insight by considering the structure of RPA/AI implementation leadership for Shared Services-related processes.
 For member companies who have implemented, 56% report that RPA projects are led by the function (Finance, HR, etc.), with support from IT subject matter experts (SMEs), and an additional 27% report that RPA projects are led by the function with limited IT involvement.
 At 11% of member companies who have implemented, the projects were IT-led with support from functional SMEs, and the remaining 6% report that the projects were primarily led by external resources.
 Here are the details:

 The next important consideration is the makeup of project resources for RPA/AI implementations.
 Just 6% report that only internal resources are used, with an additional 18% indicating that primarily internal resources are utilized.
 Most companies, at 76%, indicating that resources used come from a mix of internal and external sources.

 Here are a couple of the comments from Peeriosity members:

 - For Robotic Process Automation, IT supports and takes care of the infrastructure, and the functional areas are responsible for everything else.

 Where is your company with regards to implementing RPA and Artificial Intelligence technologies?
-What is your approach to including external resources to help you get started, or to expand?
+What is your approach to including external resources to help you get started, or expand?
 How effectively have you included the talents of your IT organization to ensure optimal outcomes?